SHCI Board of Directors

 Krzysztof “Kris” Laudanski, MD, PhD, MHCI is an Assistant Professor in the Department of Anesthesiology and Critical Care at the University of Pennsylvania.
 He is board-certified in both anesthesiology and critical care and he is a Fellow of Critical Care Medicine.

-Kris's clinical experience focuses on managing all aspects of intensive care, including ECMO and VAD.
+Kris's clinical experience focuses on managing all aspects of intensive care.

 As an NIH-funded researcher at PennMedicine, his interests focus on the impact of critical care on the immune system, the epigenetic regulation of the immune system on homeostasis, sepsis, and postoperative recovery and cognitive decline.